-However, it's important to be mindful that other things can cause deterioration.
-Before we move on to look for signs of organ dysfunction (and therefore 'diagnose sepsis'), we need to confirm we're on the right track - we need to look for infection.
+It is important to be mindful that other things can cause deterioration.
+Before we move on to look for signs of organ dysfunction (and therefore 'diagnose sepsis'), we need to confirm we are on the right track.
+We need to consider carefully, using clinical examination and history-taking supported (later) by investigations, whether the patient is likely to have a new underlying infection or whether we need to look for other, equally important, diagnoses.